3 observations after Sixers get smoked by Clippers without Embiid and George

 No encore for McCain and Maxey

 The Maxey-McCain duo did not pick up where it left off Friday.
-Much of their production came when the game was out of reach in the second half.
+Much of the pair's production came when the game was out of reach in the second half.

-McCain's streak of games with 20 points or more wound up ending at seven games.
+McCain's streak of games with 20 points or more wound up ending at seven.

 At times, McCain wasn’t in his normal mode of forcing the opposition to react, instead hesitating and being a tad too deliberate against rangy defenders.
 He also simply missed jumpers that he’s accustomed to hitting.
 McCain fell to 1 for 8 from the field in the second quarter with a three-point attempt that rattled around the rim and out.